Ephraim Kamuntu

 Ephraim Kamuntu is a Ugandan management scientist and politician.
-He is the Minister of Justice and Constitutional Affairs in the Cabinet of Uganda.
-He was appointed to that position on 14 December 2019.
-Previously he served as Minister of Water and Environment from August 2012 to June 2016.
+He has been the Minister of Justice and Constitutional Affairs in the Cabinet of Uganda since 14 December 2019.
+Previously, he served as Minister of Water and Environment from August 2012 to June 2016.
 He is also an ex-officio Member of the Parliament of Uganda because of his Cabinet position.

 Background and education

 Ephraim Kamuntu was born in Sheema District on 26 September 1945.
 He attended Ntare School for both his O-Level (1962-1965) and his A-Level (1966-1967) education.
 He studied at Makerere University, Uganda's oldest university, graduating in 1971 with a Bachelor of Arts in economics, political science, and history.
 In 1973, he obtained a Master of Science in systems analysis from the University of Rochester, in New York State.
 He also earned a Master of Arts in management science and business administration, from the University of Massachusetts.